Marketcircle/AXElements/README.markdown

 ## Getting Setup

-You will need a MacRuby nightly build for installation.
-You can get help setting up by referencing the
+You will need Ruby 1.9.3 or a MacRuby nightly build for installation.
+You can get help installing Ruby 1.9.3 from the [Ruby Website](http://www.ruby-lang.org), or help installing MacRuby from the
 [Setup MacRuby](https://github.com/MacRuby/MacRuby/wiki/Setting-up-MacRuby)
 guide on Github.